 Beginning Monday, April 27, we will require COVID-19 testing for all patients awaiting surgical procedures.
 Testing allows us to move forward after we have confidently ruled out COVID-19.

 Care teams will need to have test results for review 24 hours ahead of a scheduled procedure.
 To ensure we have the results within that 24-hour period, patients will need to be tested within 72 hours prior to a scheduled surgery or procedure.

 At this time, we are asking that providers and clinics refrain from placing the order locally and instead rely on the presurgical testing team to order so that the testing and results can be appropriately prioritized and results are back the day before the procedure.
 The attending provider will need to sign off on this order.

-Although we prefer that patients are tested at UT Southwestern, we will also accept results from a UTSW-approved local health department testing facility.
+Although we prefer that patients are tested at UT Southwestern, we will also accept PCR platform testing results from an accredited hospital, government, commercial or reference laboratory